surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 all the instruments follow suit.

 The advantage to this is twofold.
 First, it saves the repetitive work of loading the same tuning into multiple software instruments (at the expense of the freedom to tune each instrument separately).
-Secondly, if the MTS-ESP Source has the capacity, tuning can be changed dynamically during playback.
+Second, if the MTS-ESP Source has the capacity, tuning can be changed dynamically during playback.
 Something which is not possible using the SCL/KBM method.
 Note however that for technical reasons, tuning cannot be applied after modulation when using MTS-ESP.